AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 1. Compare data from your old implementation to that from your new implementation and make sure you understand any differences and why they exist.

+1. Learn about [feature support in Customer Journey Analytics](/help/getting-started/aa-vs-cja/cja-aa.md).
+Most Adobe Analytics features are supported in Customer Journey Analytics, and many additional features are available in Customer Journey Analytics.

 1. Plan user onboarding.

    Like in Adobe Analytics, Analysis Workspace is the main user-facing tool in Customer Journey Analytics.
 However, there are some key differences when using Analysis Workspace in Customer Journey Analytics that users need to be aware of.